 Have you already enjoyed the benefits of Yoga, then our Level 2 classes could be right for you.

-Level 2 classes do regular inversions and work on more back bends and other advanced poses.
-Six major groups of postures are practised, these are; standing poses, forward bends, twists, backbends, inversions, and balancings.
+Level 2 classes utilise a rotational weekly practice of the five major groups of postures, these are; standing poses, forward bends/twists, backbends, inversions and restorative sequences, balancing’s and/or miscellaneous.
 Restorative and Pranayama practices (the yogic art of breathing) are part of our cycle of practices.

 You don’t have to be able to do all postures, but rather you begin to engage wholly in the asana practice to see directly in to the experience and interact with the mind, body and senses, exploring what options to take and adjusting to build an intelligent and balanced practice.
 Practice is developed with an alert and quiet mind.
 Initially a fragmented mind, is overcome by the applications of practice.